Sa'adiya Omar Bello: Life and education

 Professor Sadiya Omar (also known as Sadyia Umar) was born in 1952 at Kiru Local Government, Kano State, Nigeria.
 She was the daughter of the renowned Sheikh Usman Salihu but became an orphan at age 3.
 She had her secondary education at Government Girls’ Secondary School (GGSS) Dala in Kano.
 And, with the influence and mentorship of Professor Kabiru Galadanci, in 1978 Sadiya graduated from Bayero University, Kano with a Bachelor of Arts in Hausa and Islamic Studies.

 After divorcing her first husband, She met and married Dr. Omar Bello, a member of the Sokoto Caliphate royal family, a son of Sultan Abubakar III.
+She gave birth to 5 children.

-Sadiya applied and was accepted to the University of London Master’s program in Arts and graduated in 1984.
+Sadiya applied and was accepted to the University of London Master's program in Arts and graduated in 1984.
 Upon return to Nigeria, she continued teaching and she enrolled in a PhD. program at Usman ɗan Fodio University, Sokoto.

 Professor Sadiya Omar is one of the most influential and prolific Hausa woman writers on the Sokoto Caliphate, especially on gender issues.